AdarshDogra-CloudDevops/mslearn-ai-fundamentals/Instructions/Labs/unit-5/06/page01.md

 # Hands-On-Lab: Training, Validation, and Testing Data in Sports Analytics

-In this hands-on lab, you will build a machine learning pipeline in Azure ML Designer to predict a basketball player’s points per game (PTS).
-You will experiment with different train/test split ratios—70/30, 90/10, and 60/40—to observe how data partitioning impacts model performance.
-By comparing the results, you'll gain insights into the effect of training data size on learning accuracy and generalization.
+In this hands-on lab, you will build and evaluate a machine learning pipeline using Azure ML Designer to predict basketball players’ points per game.
+You'll explore how different train/test split ratios affect model performance by experimenting with 70/30, 90/10, and 60/40 partitions.
+As you train and evaluate the model, you'll gain an understanding of how training data size influences learning accuracy and the model's ability to generalize.
+This lab provides practical experience in model training, pipeline execution, and performance evaluation within a sports analytics context.

+## Lab Objectives

+In this lab, you will be able to complete the following tasks:

+- Task 1: Set Up the Azure ML Workspace
+- Task 2: Add a dataset to your Azure ML pipeline in the Designer
+- Task 3: Add the Dataset to Your Pipeline Canvas
+- Task 4: Train the Model
+- Task 5: Run the Pipeline and Submit the Job
+- Task 6: Model Evaluation Results (Azure ML Designer)

 ### Task 1: Set Up the Azure ML Workspace